goauthentik/authentik/website/integrations/services/jenkins/index.md

 ## What is Jenkins

-> The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
+> Jenkins is an open-source automation server primarily used for continuous integration and continuous delivery tasks in software development projects.
 >
 > -- https://www.jenkins.io/